You can avoid the common mistakes made by male bodybuilders. These simple strategies will more easily create a stellar physique and lasting health.

 Use your phone to snap pics.
 Do your glutes look powerful, well-shaped, and gravity-defying?

-A mature man doing a workout will typically include leg press, quad extensions, hamstring curls, maybe some squats and deadlifts, and perhaps some perfunctory heel raises at the end.
+A mature man doing a workout will typically include leg press, quad extensions, hamstring curls, squats and deadlifts, and perhaps perfunctory heel raises at the end.

 But dude, you’re not done yet.